-Sevilla could be alternative to Bilbao to host Euro 2020
+Seville could be alternative to Bilbao to host Euro 2020

 Bilbao’s San Mamés Stadium is scheduled to host Spain’s Group E games against Sweden, Poland and Slovakia as well as one round-of-16 game.

 The Basque Country region around Bilbao has been one of the hardest hit by the pandemic in Spain.
-On Thursday, the region reported 358 cases per 100,000 inhabitants over 14 days, compared to 225 cases per 100,000 inhabitants in Sevilla’s Andalusia region.
+On Thursday, the region reported 358 cases per 100,000 inhabitants over 14 days, compared to 225 cases per 100,000 inhabitants in Seville’s Andalusia region.
 Above 200 cases per 100,000 is considered high risk by authorities.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports